scottdennis333/VP-Bot/Readme.md

 # VP-Bot

-VP-Bot is an automated script designed to manage roles and applicants in a virtual environment.
+VP-Bot is an automated script designed to manage roles and applicants for Last War.
 It uses OCR (Optical Character Recognition) to detect stale roles and performs automated actions such as approving applicants and dismissing stale roles.

 ## Features